zephyrproject-rtos/trusted-firmware-m/docs/platform/arm/rss/readme.rst

             -o host_flash.bin -Binary

-If GPT support is enabled, and a host ``fip.bin`` and ``fip_gpt.bin`` has been obtained, RSS images can be inserted by first patching the host FIP and then inserting that patched FIP into the GPT image::
+If GPT support is enabled, and a host ``fip.bin`` and ``fip_gpt.bin`` has been obtained, RSE images can be inserted by first patching the host FIP and then inserting that patched FIP into the GPT image::

     sector_size=$(gdisk -l fip_gpt.bin | grep -i "sector size (logical):" | \